Skip to main content

 San Pedro

-A species of cactus found in Peru and Ecuador, it contains the psychoactive substance mescaline.
-San Pedro is one of the oldest occurring psychedelics on earth, having been used in religious ceremonies by Native Americans for 3,000 thousand years.
-Legend has it that a Spanish priest converting Indians, after tasting the cactus, named it San Pedro (Saint Peter), because like him it holds the keys to paradise.
+A species of cactus from Peru and Ecuador containing the psychoactive substance mescaline.
+San Pedro is one of the oldest known psychedelics on Earth, used in religious ceremonies by Native Americans for around 3,000 years.

-Preparation for the psychedelic experience is one of the most important issues.
-Set&setting literally means “mindset” – the attitude and setting – the setting of the place where you are going to take a trip.
-This is crucial, as our mood is likely to be heightened under the influence of psychedelics, and the place should be comfortable enough for us to feel completely safe.
-How to prepare well for your trip can be found here, this is a practical guide to good set&setting 🙂
+Preparation for a psychedelic experience is one of the most important issues.
+Set & setting literally means “mindset” – the inner attitude – and “setting” – the external environment in which the trip takes place.
+This is crucial, because our mood is likely to be amplified under the influence of psychedelics, and the place should be safe and comfortable.

 T